MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 ## The problem

-The question is what to do with particles in "dry" conditions.
+When a particle is in the flow field, vertical motion can be solved in the same way as lateral motion.
+Special handling is necessary above the water table.

 A "dry" cell is either 1) an inactive cell or 2) an active-but-dry cell, as can occur with the Newton formulation.

-Normally, a cell can be inactive because a) it has been disabled with idomain or b) it's dry.
-With Newton, a cell is inactive only if it is disabled.
+Normally, an inactive cell might be dry or explicitly disabled (idomain).
+With Newton, dry cells remain active.

 Of the flow model, PRT knows only what the FMI or exchange tells it.
-This includes heads, flows and the active grid region, but not whether Newton is on.
+This includes heads, flows and the active grid region, but not whether Newton is on, where boundary packages are, or even which boundary packages are present.

 Tracking and termination decisions must be made, therefore, strictly on the basis of information like

-1) a cell's status
+1) a cell's active status
-2) if the cell is active, whether it is dry
+2) whether the cell is dry
-3) if the cell is not dry, whether the particle is dry (above the water table)
+3) whether the particle is dry (above the water table)

-Because PRT is ignorant of boundary packages, seeing only heads and flows, each particle must also maintain some state with which it can "intelligently" determine when to terminate.
+4) the particle's prior path

 ## The approach